azimuth-project/el-nino/README.md

 The second column in this file lists the average link strengths S as computed by `ludescher.R` at 10-day intervals, starting from day 730, and going until day 24090, where day 1 is the first of January 1948.
 The first column numbers these items from 1 to 2337.
 For an explanation see  [Part 4](http://johncarlosbaez.wordpress.com/2014/07/08/el-nino-project-part-4/) of the El Ni&ntilde;o Project series.

+#### R / average-link-strength-daily.txt

+The second column in this file lists the average link strengths S as computed by `ludescher.R` at daily intervals, starting from day 730, and going until day 24090, where day 1 is the first of January 1948.
+The first column numbers these items from 730 to 24090.
+For an explanation see [Part 4](http://johncarlosbaez.wordpress.com/2014/07/08/el-nino-project-part-4/) of the El Niño Project series.

 #### R / grj / covariances-basin-vs-rest.R

 Makes maps of the Pacific, one per quarter from 1951 to 1979, showing covariances of grid points with the "Ludescher et al basin"